1972007/ml-c22-pc390/README.md

 Extraction and Loading :
 For HAM10000 dataset [1,2], there are 2 folders containing the training set and 1 folders containing the validation set<br />

-For other datasets, it is already splitted from the source.<br />
+For other dataset taken from Kaggle (dermapp or skin-disease-dataset or skin-disease-image-dataset), it's already ordered properly.<br />

 The data was then loaded into a ImageDataGenerator with nessecary augment and splitting.